codefellows/portland-201d3/day11_mon/lab.md

 **+2 E.C.** Make the span always appear in the lower right corner of the browser viewport no matter where the user scrolls on the page, and regardless of the browser window size.

 ## Submit
-For each day's lab:
+For each day's lab, submit these items in Canvas:
-- Submit the URL of your final GitHub PR for that lab.
+- URL of your final GitHub PR
-- Submit in canvas answers to the following questions:
+- Answers to the following questions:
   - How long did you take to do this lab?
   - How did this go for you, overall?
-  - What observations or questions do you have on what you've learned so far?
+  - What was most challenging?
+  - What was most rewarding?